 5. Cannes Film Festival

-Film buffs will want to head down to the world’s most famous film festival where actors and directors show their newest films and compete for the prestigious award the Palme d’Or.
-Most screenings are invitation only but don’t be too despondent as there are plenty of opportunities for red carpet star-spotting – and there’s the Cinéma de la Plage, a huge open-air cinema on the beach showing Out of Competition films and Cannes classics.
+Film buffs will want to head down to the world’s most famous film festival.
+Here, actors and directors show their newest films and compete for the prestigious award the Palme d’Or.
+Most screenings are invitation only.
+But don’t be too despondent; there are plenty of opportunities for red carpet star-spotting.
+There’s also the Cinéma de la Plage, a huge open-air cinema on the beach showing Out of Competition films and Cannes classics.
 Buy tickets from Cannes Tourist office.

 6. Nice carnival

 The Carnival King will show fans ‘he has more than one string to his bow’ promises the event campaign, as this year’s theme of the spectacular French mardi gras is ‘King of Media’.
 Join 600,000 other revellers and party in the streets of Nice.